China Town in Tanjung Pinang (Tanjung Pinang, Pulau Bintan, Indonesia)

 In this area, the land is ending and the sea comes in.
 From the narrow gap between buildings, stakes standing in a mud full of trash are seen.

 Most of buildings are a wooden two-stories building.
-Similarly to shops of concrete construction in a usual market, the first floor of those are opened.
-But a wing wall protruding from both ends of the exterior wall on the second floor decides the impression of the townscape.
-A part of buildings change the exterior wall into a corrugated board of tin or an aluminum plate, but, in a lot of outdated buildings, the exterior appearance is composed of the combination of horizontal thatching plates and a door finished with a wooden plate and bar.
+Similarly to shops of concrete construction in a usual market, the first floor of those are opened overall.
+Meanwhile a wing wall protruding from both ends of the exterior wall on the second floor decides the impression of the streetscape.
+A part of buildings change the exterior wall into a corrugated board of tin or an aluminum plate, but, in a lot of outdated buildings, the exterior appearance keeps the combination of horizontal thatching plates and a door finished with a wooden plate and bar.
 That also produces an peculiar impression.
 Furthermore, the shopkeepers have changed from Indonesian into Chinese.

 This area is a district of Chinese immigrants as Sengarang on the opposite shore.

 Unlike Sengarang at which the immigrant arrived first, this side is swallowed in the downtown of the big city.
 Even now when the surrounding area is rebuilt with concrete construction, only this section maintains the old form as resisting the wave of urbanization.
 It is said that it follows the residence form of Southern China, from which their ancestors had come.
 And here is no development to a sophisticated townhouse by fusion of modern architecture and Chinese style which is seen in overseas Chinatown.

 There may be a realistic reason that it is difficult to remodel this area due to the lack of the strength of ground.
 However, the reason would be only that?